Gaxil/Unity-PivotBaking/README.md

 The project is provided AS IS, I will not provide any support for this, you have the code, you have some samples and it's provided for free.

+In the demo scene you can use the cursor keys to move the capsule around.

 ![alt text](Doc/PivotBaking01.PNG)

 System requirements